railsgirls/guides.railsgirls.com/_pages/install/windows.markdown

 _If you run into any problems during this step, check the [Possible errors](#possible-errors-during-installation) section for solutions._

+{% coach %}
-**Coach:** We recommend to verify by using the scaffold command and inputting data with the generated page with coaches to ensure everything is working.
+We recommend to verify by using the scaffold command and inputting data with the generated page with coaches to ensure everything is working.
 Also: remove the test app `myapp` to make super sure no-one is working in the wrong folder, following the steps of the workshop.
+{% endcoach %}